New York County National Bank Building: History

+Use as bank

-The New York County National Bank was founded in 1855, and by 1877 occupied the corner lot at Eighth Avenue and 14th Street.
-In 1905, it bought the lot next door at 77 Eighth Avenue from John Jacob Astor, which was occupied by a printing house.
-Construction of a new bank building could not begin until the printing house's lease ran out in 1906.
-The bank commissioned De Lemos and Cordes to design their new building, which was originally to have been eight stories, of which the bank would occupy two, but by the time papers were filed with the city, the building was to be one story with an attic, and De Lemos and Cordes had brought in Rudolphe L. Daus on the project.
+Construction of a new bank building could not begin until the printing house's lease expired in 1906.
+The bank commissioned De Lemos and Cordes to design their new building.
+Preliminary plans released in February 1906 show that the building would have been eight stories high, with the bank occupying the two lowest stories.
+By the time papers were filed with the city, the building was to be one story with an attic, and De Lemos and Cordes had brought in Rudolphe L. Daus on the project.
+Daus filed plans for a bank building on the site that April; it was planned to cost $250,000 and was to be made of Dover marble.

 R. H. Robertson's Neoclassical New York Savings Bank had already been erected in 1886 across 14th Street from the site, and may have been an influence in the scale and design of the new building, although classical forms were, at the time, widely used for banks throughout the United States, as "temples of commerce".
 The City Beautiful movement also played a part in the choice of neoclassical design which, together with Robertson's bank, created a compatible ensemble for the intersection.

-In 1921, the New York County National Bank merged with Chatham and Phenix National Bank, which then merged with Metropolitan Trust Company in 1924, forming the Chatham-Phenix National Bank and Trust Company.
+In 1921, the New York County National Bank merged with Chatham and Phenix National Bank, and the building on Eighth Avenue because Chatham and Phenix's twelfth branch.
+That bank merged with Metropolitan Trust Company in 1924, forming the Chatham-Phenix National Bank and Trust Company.
 This institution was bought in 1932 by Manufacturers Trust Company, which later became Manufacturers Hanover Trust Company (MHT), which continued to use the building as a branch bank.
 It is under this name that the building was designated a New York City landmark.
-In 1991, MHT merged with the Chemical Banking Corporation, which eventually became JPMorgan Chase.
+In 1991, MHT merged with the Chemical Banking Corporation, which eventually became part of Chase Bank.

-Since it ceased being used as a bank, the building at 77-79 Eighth Avenue had interior alterations, and has been the location of an Off-Broadway theater, a men's gym, and a museum.